UPDATED MARCH 2023

 Frequently Asked Questions: Air Travel With Oxygen

 When you first become accustomed to an oxygen therapy prescription and the changes that come with it, you may wonder, “Can you take oxygen on an airplane?”
 While you cannot use your compressed or liquid oxygen tanks on board, there are many FAA-compliant portable oxygen concentrators that can be used for air travel with oxygen.
-All of our Inogen portable oxygen concentrators meet the required guidelines from the FAA, so you can feel confident flying with oxygen concentrators from Inogen.
+All of our Inogen portable oxygen concentrators meet the required guidelines from the FAA, so you can have peace of mind traveling with oxygen concentrators from Inogen.

 The FAA does not allow full, or partially full, compressed or liquid oxygen tanks to be carried on board.
 While these are considered hazardous materials, many airlines allow portable oxygen concentrators on board.
-Airline’s rules can change, however, so it is recommended that you check with any airline you fly with about whether they allow you to fly with a portable oxygen concentrator.
+Airline rules can change, however, so it is recommended that you check with any airline you fly with about whether they allow you to fly with a portable oxygen concentrator.
 Additionally, you can find more information from Inogen about flying with oxygen here.

 Flying with oxygen tanks poses safety concerns, which is why flying with your full, or partially full, compressed and liquid oxygen tanks is prohibited.
-Air travel with oxygen is considered safe when you use a portable oxygen concentrator that meets the FAA acceptance criteria for POCs used onboard aircraft.
+Air travel with oxygen is permitted when you use a portable oxygen concentrator that meets the FAA acceptance criteria for POCs used onboard aircraft.
 POCs must be approved by SFAR 106 or have a label indicating that they meet FAA regulations.
 Check with your physician to make sure you are cleared for air travel, that flying is safe for you and that you know how to adjust your supplemental oxygen use in flight and while traveling.

 What if my POC is not on the Approved List?